Gaza War (2008–2009): Civilians versus combatants

+Al-Mezan did not regard as "combatants" those who were members of civilian organizations (such as Hamas-affiliated political parties) and were not known to be involved in armed hostilities.
+In some cases, Al-Mezan found members of civilian organization who took part in hositilities and included them in the "combatant" count.

 B'Tselem wrote that its fatalities classification was based on the guidelines of the International Committee of the Red Cross (ICRC) published in June 2009.
 The PCHR civilian count includes Hamas members killed in what the PCHR assessed were non-combat situations.
-The Al Mezan centre defined combatants as "those taking up arms against Israeli troops".
-The Israeli International Institute for Counter-Terrorism and SPME have contested the classifications of B'Tselem and PCHR.
+B'Tselem presumed children (under 18) to be civilians unless there was evidence of the child taking part in hostilities.
+Israeli professor Yael Stein criticized B'Tselem arguing that absence of evidence is not evidence of absence.

 Gazan police

-During the conflict Israel targeted numerous police facilities in Gaza.
+During the conflict Israel deliberately targeted police facilities in Gaza, including classrooms for policing students, and a police cadet graduation ceremony.
 Many of these attacks occurred during the first minutes of the operations resulting in the deaths of 99 policemen and nine other members of the public.
 The attacks on Police during the first day of the operation included the bombing of a police cadet graduation ceremony, killing scores of police cadets along with family members who had come to attend the celebration.
 Police cadets killed in the incident included traffic police and musicians in the police orchestra.
 The UN fact finding mission established that approximately 240 Gaza policemen were killed by Israeli forces during the course of the conflict constituting over one sixth of the total Palestinian casualties.
 According to Ayman al-Batniji, spokesperson for the Palestinian Police Force in Gaza, almost 251 policemen were killed within the first few hours of the attack which also left more than 700 others injured, including those who could never return to work due to losing their legs and other limbs.